kunishi/negative-film-tools/README.md

 # What is this?

-Generate images from RAW files scanned from negative films.
+A software generating images from RAW files scanned from negative films.
 The software uses those OSS:

 - [rawpy](https://github.com/letmaik/rawpy)